US$ 400pp

 • Standard meals: four breakfasts

-• Official DWT (Government registered and licensed ) guide and porters (one porter for every two persons) to carry your luggage.
-Guide and porter costs (food, lodge, salary, transport, insurance, equipment, etc)
+• Official DWT (Government registered and licensed ) tour guide (food, lodge, salary, transport, insurance, equipment, etc)

 • All government and local taxes.